-William Bainbridge was born in New Jersey, the son of

-a man who remained a British Loyalist during the American Revolution.
+William Bainbridge was born in New Jersey, the son of a man who remained a British Loyalist during the American Revolution.
 Young William went to sea on a merchant ship when he was 15, and captained his own vessel within five years.
 First commissioned into the U.S. Navy in 1798, he participated actively in all important naval actions for the next twenty years.
 During the Quasi War with France (1798-1800), he commanded the U.S.S.
 Retaliation, was captured and briefly held prisoner, and was promoted upon his release to command of the frigate U.S.S.
 George Washington.
 During the Tripolitan War (1801-05), his ship, the U.S.S.
 Philadelphia, ran aground off Tripoli, he was again captured, and spent 20 months in prison there.

-Fig. 24.
+In and out of active duty thereafter, Bainbridge was twice recalled by the Navy, first to command the U.S.S.
+President (1808-10) and then, during the War of 1812, the U.S.S.
+Constitution ("Old Ironsides") with which vessel he won a notable victory over H.M.S.
+Java (1812) but suffered "severe wounds".
+Following the end of hostilities, he was assigned to various shore posts (1815-20), set up the first school to train U.S. Naval officers (1817, at Charleston), and commanded the U.S.S.
+Columbus on its Mediterranean tour (1820-21) before returning to extended shore duty (1821-33) that included serving as president of the Board of Naval Commissioners.
+He died in Philadelphia in 1833.
+William Bainbridge was pictured on Snuff/ stamps, 1/2 to 5 pounds values, Series of 1878 and later (Springer TE77-81, Figure 9.

+Figure 9.
 William Bainbridge on 1 pound Snuff stamp, Springer TE168